Hausler Creek Ranch

 Equipment Barn- The 10,000-square-foot equipment barn has an office, bathroom, and game-cleaning station.

 Covered Cattle Pens- Constructed in 2018, in close proximity to the headquarters, is an 80' x 80' covered cattle handling facility.

 EASEMENTS: Three gas pipeline easements cross the property.
 Improved grass/food plots currently grow in the easements.

 - Electricity is provided by Navarro County Electric Cooperative

-- Clay Hill Water Supply Corporation provides water to the improvements
+- Clay Hill Water Supply Corporation provides water

-- There are two water wells not currently in use
+- There are four domestic water wells

 - Improvements are served by propane gas and septic systems